CartoDB/mobile-sdk-cordova/README.md

 ## CARTO Cordova Plugin

-CARTO's Mobile SDK Cordova Plugin
+[CARTO Mobile maps SDK](https://carto.com/engine/mobile/) Plugin for Cordova/PhoneGAP platorm

 **NB!
 This a proof of concept solution.
 It only features a small percentage of CARTO Mobile SDK's features.**